Forecasting Global Horizontal Irradiance Using Deep Learning

 Overview

 Developed a comprehensive deep learning framework for forecasting Global Horizontal Irradiance (GHI) in Ho Chi Minh City, Vietnam.
-This research systematically compared 10 neural network architectures—from traditional models (LSTM, 1D-CNN, CNN-LSTM, MLP, TCN) to advanced architectures (Transformer, Informer, TSMixer, iTransformer, Mamba)—using a decade of satellite-derived data from the National Solar Radiation Database (NSRDB).
+This research serves as a benchmark study comparing 10 neural network architectures—ranging from traditional baselines (LSTM, TCN, 1D-CNN, CNN-LSTM, MLP) to cutting-edge models (Mamba, Transformer, iTransformer, TSMixer, Informer)—using a decade of satellite-derived data.

 Problem Context